 In Europe, some pediatric programs are taking a new, minimally invasive approach to specimen collection.
-Their efforts are improving things for children, especially those who must undergo frequent testing for medical conditions.
+Their efforts are improving the quality of life for children, especially those who must undergo frequent testing for medical conditions.

 Children do not experience pain in quite the same way that adults do.
-They have an intense emotional reaction to most unpleasant sensory input.
-They don't like it, and they are very much afraid of it.
+They can have an intense emotional reaction to unpleasant sensory input.
+They don't like it, and they can develop a fear of it.
 Since they do not understand why they should go through a painful experience, they fight it.
-They kick.
-They scream.
-The episode is nerve wracking and upsetting for everyone.
+For example, a medical test or blood draw that involves a needle stick may trigger a fit of crying, screaming or kicking.
+The episode is nerve-wracking and upsetting for everyone.

 Making Pediatrics a Low-Stress Experience

 Drawing blood is an example of the kind of painful experience that makes kids run for the door as soon as they see the healthcare professionals walk in.
 But it doesn't have to be that way.